Cleod9/oopsjs/README.md

 **1.1.0**

--Greatly simplified the setup structure by using standard JS practices -Replaced _parent_ property with _super_
+- Greatly simplified the setup structure by using standard JS practices
+- Replaced _parent_ property with _super_
--No longer a need to specific the name of the parent class to call its constructor
+- No longer a need to specific the name of the parent class to call its constructor

 (95% backwards compatible with 1.0.0, just update your _super_ calls)

 **1.0.0**

--Initial release
+- Initial release

 ----------